Amazon spent $37.9 billion on shipping and delivery in 2019.

 Once you’ve done the leg work to tighten shipping & delivery costs by employing one (or all) of the strategies above, you’ll be in a good place to give your customers what they really want.

 As we covered in the beginning, unless you’re Amazon, Bill Gates or some heir to an oil empire, you probably don’t have too many spare billions to spend on shipping costs.
-With no billions, and the same customer expectations, you still need to find ways to offer free shipping.
+With no billions, and the same customer expectations, you still need to find ways to provide free shipping.

 How do you do it?
 Here are some options: